jsirera/wifiMap/README.md

 -Download project files or clone to published folder of your web server (with PHP support).

 ### Configuration
--Edit 'config.php' to configure and config.js files.
+-Edit 'config.php' to configure credentials for Ubiquiti Unifi Controller.
+Site ID, IP, port, user and password.
--Create a Key for Google Maps API and copy...
+-Edit 'config.js' to configure additional settings like FPS, refresh time... (see file for more details) -Edit index.html and replace my Google Maps API Key with your KEY.

 ### Screenshot